Content: Films from Norwegian and international film heritage. Norway's largest film service for schools. Responsible distributor is Norgesfilm AS.

 Content: Norwegian, Nordic, European and international titles divided into classics, filmed books, Oscar winners and so-called blockbusters (‘bestsellers’) for narrower films in the arthaus / independent category.
 The films are selected by Filmoteket's editorial staff and in collaboration with the libraries.

-Use: Recently launched service in Vestfold and Telemark.
-Linked to a national library card that must belong to a public library in Vestfold and Telemark.
-NB!
-Currently not available for people in Viken.
+Use: Recently launched service linked to a national library card that must belong to a public library.
+Note!
+Currently not available from all public libraries, see overview of available Filmoteket libraries.